Xiao-Lii/StoreFrontAndDatabaseUI-ServerClient-Java/README.md

 If prompted to 'Start the Server,' a login window will appear asking the user to either sign in, depending on the account type, it will prompt different windows to appear.

 <p><b>IMPORTANT NOTE:</b> Only an admin account can manipulate the data for the store system and if the program detects a 'Admin' login, it will only prompt the Admin Application.
 If the system detects a Customer has signed in, it will prompt the Customer Catalog Application.
-The Admin account will not be able to view the catalog application otherwise or vice versa for a Customer account. </p>
+An Admin account will not be able access or view the catalog application. </p>

 <b>Admin Username: admin ------------------- Admin Password: password

 Customer Username: user ------------------- Customer Password: pw </b>

 Our department store should be able to support many customers/clients all at once.
-For convenience, there will be one pre-built in Admin Account which will have all options to manipulate products, categories, orders, and terminate the server.
+For convenience, there will be only one pre-built Admin Account which will have all the options to manipulate products, categories, users, orders, and to terminate the server.
+There will also be one pre-built customer account that may only access the Catalog Application.

 ### ----------- Team Members -----------
     florealb    -   Alberto Flores